-There is a wide range of common practices through which businesses can exacerbate or reduce inequality from executive pay to average and low pay, to tax, the emergence of the ‘gig economy’, to the types of goods and services sold, to terms of payment for suppliers, and more.
+There is a wide range of common practices through which businesses can exacerbate or reduce inequality which ranges from evaluating executive pay to the terms of payment they set for their suppliers.

 Reducing inequality is a priority global issue for the World Economic Forum.
-The United Nations includes the reduction of inequality as one of its 17 Sustainable Development Goals, which you can find in the Additional Resources section at the bottom of this web page.
+The United Nations includes the reduction of inequality as one of its 17 Sustainable Development Goals, which you can find in the Links, News & Further Resources section at the bottom of this web page.

 The share of the global population defined as ‘poor’ — those making less than $2/day — has fallen since 2001 by nearly half, to 15%.
 Notably, those in the middle-income bracket making between $10 and $20/day have nearly doubled their global presence, from 7 to 13 per cent.
 However, after falling for much of the 20th century, inequality is worsening in rich countries today.
 The top one per cent is not only capturing larger shares of national income, but tax rates on the highest incomes have also dropped.

-Inequality is a national and local issue as well as a global one.
+Inequality is an issue at all levels of society: local, national, and global.
 Despite being two of the world’s richest countries, the United States and the United Kingdom have some of the highest levels of inequality in industrialised nations.

 The OECD notes that high inequality makes for a less efficient and productive economy, and it has used this fundamental starting point for a variety of its studies.
 The IMF also finds that countries with greater inequality tend to be ‘marked by lower growth and greater instability’.